Reflections on the 17 Beethoven String Quartets: The Late Period Quartets (Part 3 of 5)

 The last six piano sonatas written between 1814-1822 (Op.
 90 – Op.111), the two Op.
 102 cello sonatas, the song cycle An die Ferne Geliebte and substantial work on the Missa Solemnis (not completed until 1823) are the only major undertakings of the years 1814-22.

 Yet the custody battle and his traumatic misfortunes do not entirely explain these lean years, for in 1822 his productivity returned amidst deteriorating health and ongoing personal difficulties, including a disastrous relationship with his newly adopted son Karl.
 In early August of 1826 Karl shot himself in the head because, as he later explained, “My uncle harassed me so.”
-Not even this nearly successful suicide attempt stopped Beethoven from his work on Op.135, though the incident was so emotionally devastating as to have possibly hastened Beethoven’s death.
+Not even this nearly successful suicide attempt stopped Beethoven from his work on his final complete quartet, Op.135, though the incident was so emotionally devastating as to have possibly hastened Beethoven’s death.

 Beethoven was finishing the Missa Solemnis, was working on the Ninth Symphony and had indicated to friends he was thinking again of writing string quartets, when an offer came from Prince Nikolas Galitzin toward the end of 1822 to commission “one, two or three new quartets!”
 He would need until February of 1824, however, to finish the symphony, the mass and his final piano work (the “Diabelli” Variations) before devoting himself full time to this commission.